ikakus/tbilisi_nav/README.md

 # Tbilisi nav

-Main goal of writing this app was practicing in new tools, acrchitecture, UI tricks or libs, anything I wanted to try in "real" project that solves a problem.
+Main goal of writing this app was practicing new tools, acrchitecture, UI tricks, libs, anything I wanted to try in "real" project that solves a problem.

-It uses [Kotlin](https://github.com/JetBrains/kotlin) and MVI acrhitecture from [Google's repo](https://github.com/oldergod/android-architecture).
+It uses [Kotlin](https://github.com/JetBrains/kotlin) and MVI acrhitecture from [Google's blueprint](https://github.com/oldergod/android-architecture).

 For DI I used [Koin](https://github.com/InsertKoinIO/koin), a nice lightweight lib.